 I searched and searched for caraway seeds in so many stores around me and just struck out.
 Since I couldn’t find caraway seeds locally, I picked them up on Amazon.
 They came quickly and tasted great.
 I wish I had done that to begin with!

 My brother in law owns a sourdough bakery in Michigan, so he passed along the light rye to me, but here’s the kind I will probably buy in the future once I run out.
-I may even try this bread with a nice dark rye sometime.
-Yum!

 Do you love rye bread?
 If you do, I hope you’ll try this recipe!

-Sourdough Rye Bread with Caraway Seeds
+Sourdough Rye with Caraway Seeds

 I've been on the hunt to create the perfect recipe for sourdough rye bread with caraway seeds.
 I finally figured it out!!!
 Light and fluffy, but full of rye flavor!